It happens to the best fur parents – you walk into a room and you see an empty box of chocolate donuts and an extremely guilty looking pup.

 Depending on the amount of chocolate that your dog ate, they could show signs of restlessness, hyperactivity, tremors, diarrhea, and they might pee more.
 With more chocolate in their system, the symptoms will escalate to vomiting, seizures, cardiac arrest, and they could collapse and die.

-How can you help a dog with chocolate poisoning?
+How can you help a dog that has eaten a chocolate donut?

 If your dog is showing signs of chocolate toxicity, it’s best to call your vet right away (or a pet poison hotline if you have one) or to head to the nearest veterinarian.
 As with any case of poisoning, even pet poisoning, the treatment is always less invasive and more effective if you can start as early as possible.
 If you wait for things to get worse before seeking help, the treatment could be more expensive and more stressful for your pet.